• Skip to primary navigation

 • Boneless chicken breasts.
 I like to buy two chicken breasts and butterfly them thin.
 I then cut the butterflied chicken breasts in half to make a total of four chicken breasts.

 • Fresh Prosciutto di Parma.
+This is the salty bite.
 Make sure you buy this type of prosciutto from the store.
-It is the most tender and the authentic Italian prosciutto.
+It is the most tender and authentic Italian prosciutto.

 saltimbocca before broiling